MediaComem/comem-archidep/subjects/docker/README.md

 <!-- slide-column -->

 Docker can build images automatically by reading the instructions from a Dockerfile.
 A Dockerfile is a text document that contains all the commands a user could call on the command line to assemble an image.
-This page describes the commands you can use in a Dockerfile.

 <!-- slide-column -->
 ```dockerfile